-- (a) The General Assembly finds that 9-1-1 specialists are key members of the team of public safety personnel responding to requests from the public for emergency assistance. - (b) It is the intent of the General Assembly that jurisdictions employing 9-1-1 specialists: - (1) appropriately classify 9-1-1 specialists in recognition of the training, knowledge, and skills that 9-1-1 specialists possess and demonstrate in answering and handling requests for emergency assistance; and - (2) compensate 9-1-1 specialists in a manner that: - (i) reflects their membership in the team of public safety personnel answering and responding to requests for emergency assistance; and - (ii) is commensurate with the training, knowledge, and skills they possess.
+(a) The General Assembly finds that 9-1-1 specialists are key members of the team of public safety personnel responding to requests from the public for emergency assistance.

+(b) Each jurisdiction employing 9-1-1 specialists shall:

+(1) appropriately classify 9-1-1 specialists as first responders in recognition of the training, knowledge, and skills that 9-1-1 specialists possess and demonstrate in answering and handling requests for emergency assistance; and

+(2) compensate 9-1-1 specialists in a manner that:

+(i) reflects their membership in the team of public safety personnel answering and responding to requests for emergency assistance; and

+(ii) is commensurate with the training, knowledge, and skills they possess.